LockwoodTopping/SophieTTS/README.md

 ----------------
 --  Examples  --

-  says "Alexa, turn off the light."
+  This will say "Alexa, turn off the light.":

     python SophieTTS.py -t "Turn off the light."

-  uses the edge browser to access the TTS site. says "Alexa, what is the weather Today."
+  This uses the edge browser to access the TTS site and says "Alexa, what is the weather Today.":

     python SophieTTS.py -t "What is the Weather Today" -b edge

-  says "Siri, turn off the light."
+  This says "Siri, turn off the light.":

     python SophieTTS.py -t "Play some music" --wake-word "Siri"

-  lists the available TTS sites configured in the script
+  This lists the available TTS sites configured in the script:

     python SophieTTS.py -l

-  provides examples of how to use the script
+  This provides examples of how to use the script:

     python SophieTTS.py -h